neon experiences (2026): After the big relaunch – is neon still worth it?

 Our neon experience with investing

-We have compiled the most important key data on neon Invest for you below:
+As passionate private investors, we are of course particularly interested in how neon performs as a securities broker.
+We have compiled the most important key data on neon Invest below:

 • Investment universe limited to ETFs and individual shares